SachsenspieltCoding/.github/README.md

 ### ✨ NPLAY
 NPLAY is one of the biggest simulation youtubers in Germany.
 Together with some other devs I'm working on a custom moderation bot for his [discord server](https://discord.gg/nplay).
 You can find the bot [here](https://github.com/nplay-team/moderation-bot).

-### ✨ Cubyx Network
-I serve as the Lead Developer and administrator for Cubyx Network, where I'm actively working on developing the website.
-You can follow our progress on [GitHub](https://github.com/Cubyx-Network/website).

 Feel free to explore these projects, contribute, or reach out to me with any questions or collaboration opportunities.
 I'm always excited to connect with fellow developers and open-source enthusiasts.